-Valuation of Stock Option and Restricted Stock Awards
+Valuation of Stock Option Awards

-The assumptions used to compute the share-based compensation costs for the stock options granted during the years ended December 31, 2021 and 2020, using the Black-Scholes option pricing model, were as follows:
+There were no options granted in 2022.
+The assumptions used to compute the share-based compensation costs for the stock options granted during the year ended December 31, 2021 using the Black-Scholes option pricing model, were as follows:

-Year Ended December 31, nber 31,
+Year Ended December 31,

-2021 2020
+2021

-Weighted average grant date fair value of
+Weighted average grant date fair value of stock options \$5.94

-stock options \$ 5.94 \$ 2.93

 Assumptions

-Risk-free interest rate (weighted average) 0.87% 0.44%
+Risk-free interest rate (weighted average) 0.87%

-Expected dividend yield
+Expected dividend yield -

-Weighted average expected life (years) 6.2 6.2
+Weighted average expected life (years) 6.2

-Volatility (weighted average) 74.5% 80.8%
+Volatility (weighted average) 74.5%

-Forfeiture rate 12.0% 12.0%
+Forfeiture rate 12.0%

-The risk-free interest rate assumption was based on the United States Treasury's rates for U.S. Treasury zero-coupon bonds with maturities similar to those of the expected term of the award being valued.
+The risk-free interest rate assumption was based on the United States Treasury's rates for U.S. Treasury zerocoupon bonds with maturities similar to those of the expected term of the award being valued.
 The Company assumed no dividend yield because it does not expect to pay dividends for the foreseeable future.
 The weighted average expected life is the vesting period for those options granted during that period.
 The average volatility is based on the actual historical volatility of the Company's common stock.
 The forfeiture rate was based on modified employee turnover.